bbauska/JS-InterviewQuestions-JS/README.md

 <h3>186: What does a JavaScript constructor do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>
-The constructor initializes the newly created object and sets any properties that need to be set before that object is used.
+<p>The constructor initializes the newly created object and sets any properties
+that need to be set before that object is used.
 You can easily define a constructor function, by writing a function that adds properties to “this” operator.</p>